Updated: Apr 30, 2022

 5. Get Help

-In closing I want to reiterate not to take depression lightly - for many of us this will pass, things evolve and change as our children grow older and enter the school system, or we find new mom friends to share our trials and tribulations with... but for some this is a deeper issue and especially if you're within the first year of having a baby, know the signs of major depressive disorders and post partum depression.
+In closing I want to reiterate not to take depression lightly - for many of us this will pass, things evolve and change and coping with day to day ups and downs gets easier as our children grow older and more indpendent, and as we find new mom friends to share our trials and tribulations with you may get the support you need to feel less lonely and more supported.
+But for some this is a deeper issue and especially if you're within the first year of having a baby, know the signs of major depressive disorders and post partum depression.

 Most common symptoms of PPD: